Updated: Dec 28, 2022

 I’ve had this blog post in mind for months now, I keep coming back around to it, then when I go to write it she suddenly starts sleeping better and I feel like a fraud.
 That being said however I think perhaps an account of our sleep (or lack of) may be exactly what some parents need to hear right now, so here goes…

-If you’ve read my birth story you’ll know I had a pretty straightforward birth and was lucky to come home the same day.
-The first few weeks of H’s life were as to be expected, frequent wakes, lots of feeding, nothing out of the norm.
+If you’ve read my birth story you’ll know I had a pretty straightforward birth with my eldest and was lucky to come home the same day.
+The first few weeks of her life were as to be expected, frequent wakes, lots of feeding, nothing out of the norm.